d1nsss/D1-s-Origins-SMP/README.md

 Engage with the community—collaborate on mega builds, adventuring parties, or friendly competitions.

-Shape the world—vote on events, suggest new content, or contribute your ideas to the server’s future.

 🚀 Get Started

-Download the modpack and install it with your Fabric 1.21.1 setup. (https://github.com/d1nsss/D1-s-Origins-SMP/releases/download/mods/mods.zip)
+Download the modpack and install it with your Fabric 1.21.1 setup. - https://github.com/d1nsss/D1-s-Origins-SMP/releases/download/mods/mods.zip

-Launch the server using IP: 202.36.95.4:29764
+Join the server using the IP: 202.36.95.4:29764

 Choose your origin, gear up, and let your journey begin!